kawaicheung/naming-things/manuscript/03_HuntingForNames.md

       return !['xs', 'sm', 'md'].includes(this.$mq)
     }
 ```

+When we code something for the first time, we naturally write the "how" before we write the "what".
+You see this happen inside of conditional statements a lot, where "how" logic is jammed right in the `ifs` and `elses`.
+Often, it's because that first implementation of logic--when the programmer was just trying to get the thing to work--never gets the benefit of a second pass.
+The name hunt is where we can fix that--where we can replace directl logic with a name that explains what the code means.

 I not only get the benefit of reuse, I also get the benefit of code that's much easier to read at a glance.

 * * *